The CAOS Mediation Training Course

 "It only takes one person to end a war, and you're the one.
 What a perfect set up!" - Byron Katie

-This dependency situation can become chronic if the party or parties affected by the situation make this the only option for resolution.
+This dependency situation can become chronic if the party or parties affected by the situation make another person's 'changing' the only option for resolution.

-Taking such a perspective disempowers the individual as it leads to a belief that the only option for resolution to occur lies outside of themselves, implying they are somehow 'irrelevant' to its resolution.
-When both parties to a dispute adopt this view there is an inevitable impasse.
+Taking such a perspective disempowers the individual as it leads to a belief that the only option for resolution to occur lies outside of themselves, implying they are somehow 'irrelevant' to its resolution and powerless to change their situation.
+When both parties to a dispute adopt this view there is an inevitable stagnation in the relationship and little chance of them creating a way forward because they are both expecting the other person to change rather than create changes that work for them whether the other person changes or not.

-But Mediators themselves can become 'stuck' when they want to 'get' parties to a joint meeting and they don't want to go.
+And Mediators themselves can become 'stuck' when they want to 'get' parties to a joint meeting but they don't want to go.

 Mediation training can often focus more on ways of 'getting the parties to a joint meeting' than on simply supporting any disputant in finding more effective ways of responding, whether in a joint meeting or individually.